 Very wide area (290 km along the Arc; up to 450 km depending on how it is defined and including Osumi Channel) with few islands, all of which are small (< 10 km diameter), so this area is mostly open water.
-The main, deepest part of this section is 95 km wide and lies a short distance north of the island of Amamioshima, separate from Osumi Channel.
+The main, deepest part of this section is 95 km wide and lies a short distance north of the island of Amamioshima.